 North East Island is the largest of The Snares and, staggeringly, this one island is claimed by some to be home to more nesting seabirds than all of the British Isles together.
 Zodiac cruising the rugged coastline, learn how the islands got their name and encounter Snares Crested Penguins, Cape Petrel and Buller’s Albatross on the imposing cliffs.
-You are likely to encounter Antarctic Terns, White-fronted Terns, Red-billed Gulls, Tomtits and Fernbirds.
+You are also likely to encounter Antarctic Terns, White-fronted Terns, Red-billed Gulls, Tomtits and Fernbirds.

-Named for the same distinguished shipping family as your own vessel and one of the most beautiful islands in the group, Enderby Island is a great birding location and a chance to see everything from the famous Southern Royal Albatross and Northern Giant Petrel to parakeets, bellbirds and the endemic shag, teal and snipe.
+Named for the same distinguished shipping family as your vessel, and one of the most beautiful islands in the group, this is a great birding location and a chance to see everything from the famous Southern Royal Albatross and Northern Giant Petrel to parakeets, Bellbirds and the endemic shag, teal and snipe.
 Sandy Bay is one of three breeding grounds on the Auckland Islands for the rare Hooker’s or New Zealand Sea Lion.

-These islands have witnessed many a shipwreck in days gone by; loaded in human history, they harbor tales of castaways, bullion and coastwatchers through to today’s scientific visitors.
-Land in Carnley Harbor and, if weather and sea conditions permit, visit the Shy Mollymawk colony at South West Cape or if weather is not suitable, l select one of a number of other sites available.
+These islands have witnessed many a shipwreck in days gone by.
+Loaded in human history, they harbor tales of castaways, bullion and coastwatchers through to today’s scientific visitors.
+Today, land in Carnley Harbor and, if weather and sea conditions permit, visit the Shy Mollymawk colony at South West Cape or if weather is not suitable, l select one of a number of other sites available.

-Make your way through an area known as the roaring ‘40s in the tumultuous Southern Ocean; learn more about the flora and fauna as you prepare for arrival at Macquaire Island.
-Enroute there are great birding opportunities which may include the Wandering Albatross, Royal Albatross, Black-browed Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, Sooty Shearwater and Little Shearwater.
-Endeavor to spot the Fairy Prion, Fulmar Prion and Antarctic Prion – never an easy task – but you should experience some great views.
-Be on the lookout for the Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Grey-faced Petrel, White-chinned Petrel, Grey-backed Storm-Petrel, Wilson’s Storm-Petrel, Black-bellied Storm-Petrel.
+Make your way through an area known as the Furious Fifties in the tumultuous Southern Ocean.Learn more about the flora and fauna as you prepare for arrival at Macquarie Island.
+En route there are great birding opportunities which may include the Wandering Albatross, Royal Albatross, Black-browed Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, Sooty Shearwater and Little Shearwater.
+Endeavor to spot the Fairy Prion, Fulmar Prion and Antarctic Prion – never an easy task – but you should get some great views.
+Other species to be on the lookout for include the Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Grey-faced Petrel, White-chinned Petrel, Grey-backed Storm-Petrel, Wilson’s Storm-Petrel and the Black-bellied Storm-Petrel.

-Described by one Australian explorer as “one of the wonder spots of the world,” this is the only place in the world where the beautiful Royal Penguin breeds, this remote outpost in the middle of the roaring westerly winds supports a breathtaking concentration of wildlife.
-You will never forget your first experience of a noisy ‘penguin city’, where the dapper inhabitants show no fear of their strange visitors and where you will be immersed in a tumult of chattering, feeding chicks; territorial disputes; petty pilfering and courtship displays.
-This all happens among the hundreds of Elephant Seals lolling on the beaches and dunes.
+Described by one Australian explorer as “one of the wonder spots of the world,” this is the only place in the world where the beautiful Royal Penguin breeds.
+Three other species of penguins, the King, Gentoo and Rockhopper also breed here.
+You will never forget your first experience of a noisy "penguin city," where the dapper inhabitants show no fear of their strange visitors and where you will be immersed in a tumult of chattering, feeding chicks; territorial disputes; petty pilfering and courtship displays.
+This all happens among the hundreds of Southern elephant seals lolling on the beaches and dunes.
 On arrival, meet with scientists and Park Rangers based here who will accompany you on all of your landings.

 At sea en route to the Port of Bluff, take the opportunity to relax and reflect on an amazing experience.
 Recap the highlights of your expedition and enjoy a farewell dinner tonight as you complete the last few miles of your journey.

 Arrive at the Port of Bluff early in the morning.
-After breakfast, customs formalities and a last minute opportunity to bid farewell to your expedition team you disembark and board the complimentary coach transfer to downtown Invercargill or Invercargill Airport.
+After breakfast, customs formalities and a last minute opportunity to bid farewell to your expedition team, disembark and board your complimentary coach transfer to downtown Invercargill or Invercargill Airport.